Metamorphosis Alpha

-Metamorphosis Alpha is a science fiction role-playing game.
+Metamorphosis Alpha is one of the first science fiction role-playing games, published in 1976.
 It was created by James M. Ward and originally produced by TSR, the publisher of Dungeons & Dragons.
-It was the first science fiction role-playing game, published in July 1976.

 Description

-The original edition is set on a generation spaceship, the starship Warden that has been struck by an unknown cataclysmic event that killed many of the colonists and crew.
-The characters must survive their missions in this ship (which they believe to be a world) where they no longer understand the technology around them, and they encounter numerous mutated creatures.
+The original edition is set on a generation spaceship, the starship Warden, which has been struck by an unknown cataclysmic event that killed many of the colonists and crew.
+The characters must survive their missions in the ship, which they believe to be a world.
+They no longer understand the technology around them, and they encounter numerous mutated creatures.